buda-base/blmp-client/README.md

 ### Acknowledgement

+We would like to thank the [The Robert H. N. Ho Family Foundation Global](https://www.rhfamilyfoundationglobal.org/) for funding the initial development of RDE.

 We would like to thank Ashveen Bucktowar for his initial code and for suggesting the most excellent [Recoil](https://recoiljs.org/) library.

 ### License